donhatch/ShephardsPlayApplet/README.md

-  for every sweep direction, there is an unfolding in which the cut tree follows the sweep direction [false, counterexample: sweepKiller, or sweepKiller1, can force flow to arbitrarily close to 45 degrees away from the sweep direction]
+  for every sweep direction, there is an unfolding in which the cut tree follows the sweep direction [false, counterexample: sweepKiller, or sweepKiller1, can force flow to arbitrarily close to 45 degrees away from the sweep direction, and in fact steepKiller can force the flow to be arbitrarily steep, however it's probably not possible to replicate that one]

 * For every trivalent convex polyhedron, there is a sweep direction and an unfolding